-4 Price and Volume
+4. Price and volume

 As self-interest fails to coordinate traders' costly participation, perfectly matching trading needs give rise to unbalanced buy and sell orders.
 The sign and the magnitude of the order imbalance depend on the asymmetry in traders' participation δ and their idiosyncratic shock Z. In fact, we can define to be the (normalized) order imbalance at date 1.
-At the time of participation decision, the expected order imbalance is $E[-\delta Z|Y, X] = -\delta X$, which is mostly determined by δ , the asymmetry in participation between traders.
+At the time of participation decision, the expected order imbalance is $\mathrm{E}[-\delta Z|Y,X]=-\delta X$, which is mostly determined by δ , the asymmetry in participation between traders.

-$$q \equiv -\delta Z \tag{22}$$
+$$q \equiv -\delta Z \tag{23}$$

 The endogenous order imbalance exhibits two interesting properties.
-First, it is often zero, but whenever it occurs, it has large magnitudes.
-For small values of Y and X, which represent most likely states, the gains from trading are small and no trader enters the market.
-As stated in Proposition 3 and shown in Figure 3, the order imbalance is zero and there is no need for liquidity.
-Only for sufficiently large Y and X do some traders start to participate in the market.
-Their asymmetric participation leads to an order imbalance proportional to X, which is also of significant sizes.
+First, it is often zero; but whenever it is nonzero, it has large magnitudes.
+For small values of Y and X (in region A), which represent most likely states, the gains from trading are small and no trader enters the market.
+As stated in Proposition 3 and shown in Fig. 3, the order imbalance is zero and there is no need for liquidity.
+Only for sufficiently large Y and X (in region C) do some traders start to participate in the market.
+Their asymmetric participation leads to an order imbalance, which is also of significant sizes.

 Second, the order imbalance is always in the same direction as the impact of the aggregate shock on the demand of the stock.
-For example, when Y > 0, the aggregate non-traded risk is positive, which is equivalent to an extra endowment of the stock, and the stock demand decreases.
-From Proposition 3 and Figure 3, δX is positive in this case and the expected order imbalance is negative, further decreasing the demand.
-The reason that the order imbalance always exacerbates the impact of the aggregate shock is because traders whose idiosyncratic shock is in the same direction as the aggregate shock Y always have higher trading gains and are more likely to enter the market.
+For example, when Y>0, the aggregate nontraded risk is positive, which is equivalent to an extra endowment of the stock, and the stock demand decreases.
+From Proposition 3 and Fig. 3, δX is positive in this case and the expected order imbalance is negative, further decreasing the demand.
+The reason the order imbalance always exacerbates the impact of the aggregate shock is that traders whose idiosyncratic shock is in the same direction as the aggregate shock Y always have higher trading gains and are more likely to enter the market.
 We thus summarize our main results on the endogenous need of liquidity as follows.

 Result 1.
-The endogenous order imbalance arises in significant magnitudes when occurs.
+The endogenous order imbalance arises in significant magnitudes when it occurs.
 Moreover, it is always in the same direction as the impact of aggregate risk on asset demand.

 The need for liquidity affects prices.
-From (10), we see that the equilibrium stock price consists of two components, the "fundamental value," $-\alpha\sigma^2 Y$, and a component driven by liquidity needs,
+From Eq.
+(11), we see that the equilibrium stock price consists of two components, the fundamental value, $-\alpha\sigma^2$, Y, and a component driven by liquidity needs,

-$$p \equiv -\alpha \sigma^2 \,\delta Z \tag{23}$$
+$$p \equiv -\alpha \sigma^2 \delta Z. \tag{24}$$

-Naturally, we focus on this liquidity component.
+We focus on this liquidity component.
 As mismatched trades give rise to order imbalances and the need for liquidity in the market, the stock price has to adjust to attract the market makers to provide liquidity and to accommodate the order imbalance.
-It is important to note that the price deviation p is driven by agents' idiosyncratic shocks and arises only when participation is costly.
+The price deviation p is driven by agents' idiosyncratic shocks and arises only when participation is costly.

-For convenience, we consider the expected value of p conditional on Y and X, which we refer to as the average "liquidity impact on price."
-From (23), the average liquidity impact is simply proportional to the expected order imbalance and exhibits the same properties.
-In particular, it depends on idiosyncratic shocks and such a dependence is mostly for shocks of finite sizes.
+For convenience, we consider the expected value of p conditional on Y and X, which we refer to as the average liquidity impact on price.
+From Eq.
+(24), the average liquidity impact is simply proportional to the expected order imbalance and exhibits the same properties.
+It depends on idiosyncratic shocks, and such a dependence is mostly for shocks of finite sizes.
 These properties lead to interesting predictions about price and return distributions.